6:30pm April 20, 2021

-Please be advised that there were 0 new cases of COVID-19 identified today.
-There are 3 active cases in the community remaining.
-To date there has been 1 passing along with a total of 87 individuals who have recovered from COVID-19 for a total of 94 reported cases.
+Please be advised that there was 1 new case of COVID-19 identified today.
+There are now 6 active cases in the community remaining.
+Only 1 case has been confirmed to be a variant of concern.
+To date there has been 1 passing along with a total of 98 individuals who have recovered from COVID-19 for a total of 105 reported cases.

 *Please note that any new cases announced gets automatically added to the “Active Cases” block*

 We remind members to refrain from posting concerns or reporting individuals on Social Media, as it can lead to panic and stress.
 It can also impact the important work that Fisher River Health Services must carry out to ensure the safety of our members and may prove to do more harm than some may realize.

 Reporting rumours or making negative comments/status’ about individuals who may or may not have COVID-19 or are in Isolation can cause a ripple effect that can do more harm to the overall community in ways such as:

 Please refer to the Fisher River Cree Nation website, social media pages and mobile app for official information regarding COVID-19.